danipindado/danipindado.github.io/_posts/2017-03-10-stroke-rate-coming-back-to-pool-swim.md

 ---
 Today I am releasing v4.5 of Pool Swim.

-The biggest change is stroke rate.
+The biggest change is stroke rate calculation.
 Maybe you remember I removed it from v4.4.
 Or actually, I stopped calculating it because it was not very accurate.

-Thanks to the support of one user who sent me fit file with debug information activated, I have come up with a band pass filter for the acceleration which should hopefully provide much more accurate values.
+Thanks to the support of one user who sent me a fit file with debug information activated, I have come up with a band pass filter for the acceleration which should hopefully provide much more accurate values.

-Here you can see a chart showing the data read by the accelerometer (red) and the same signal after applying the digital filter.
-Most of the noise is gone and it attenuates the effect of gravity. the result is a quite smooth curve oscilating around 0.
+Here you can see a chart showing the data read by the accelerometer (red) and the same signal after applying the digital filter (blue).
+Most of the noise is gone and it attenuates the effect of gravity. the result is a quite smooth curve oscilating around 0, which is what I am using now for estimating stroke rate.

 <img src="{{site.baseurl}}/images/2017-03-10_21h43_42.png" width="100%">